solana-mobile/mobile-wallet-adapter/README.md

 ## Summary

-The Mobile Wallet Adapter specification, an Android reference implementation, a demo wallet and dapp, and related documentation.
+The Mobile Wallet Adapter specification, Android and JavaScript reference implementations, a demo wallet and dapps, and related documentation.

 ## Target audience